PeerMohammad07/GadgetGalaxy/README.md

 4)  Running the Application

-To start the server, run the following command: npm run dev
+To start the server, run the following command : npm run dev